d3/d3-array/README.md

 }
 ```

-If more than one *key* is specified, a nested Map is returned.
+If more than one *key* is specified, a nested InternMap is returned.
 For example:

 ```js
 d3.group(data, d => d.name, d => d.date)